ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 Figure 6 shows the weighted ranks for desired new features for existing Py-ART users.
 Figure 6 shows several key differences to figure 3.
-Multi-Doppler retrievals is now the most popular feature very closely followed by Cell Tracking.
-And, notably, more literature based techniques is the lowest desire by existing users.
+Multi-Doppler retrievals is now the most popular feature, very closely followed by Cell Tracking.
+And notably, more literature based techniques is the lowest desire by existing users.
 Perhaps because many of them, using Py-ART's easy to use data model, have implemented many of these techniques at their home institutions.